Buddh International Circuit

 Designed by Hermann Tilke, the track has been largely well-received by the drivers and looked set to firmly establish India on the international motorsport calendar.
 Sadly, a tax dispute with the Government of Uttar Pradesh meant that Formula One's stay was all too brief; after two more races, the Grand Prix was suspended for 2014 and ultimately dropped from the calendar altogether.

 With its global reputation tarnished, the circuit has subsequently seen it's rather lavish facilities being rather under-utilised in the intervening years, with general testing, track days and national level racing being only occasional visitors.
+For 2023, however, it is set to host the MotoGP World Championships for the first time.

 Interest in Formula One in India had blossomed along with the career trajectories of Narain Karthikeyan and Karun Chandhok, alongside entrepreneur Vijay Mallya's ownership of the Force India team.
 With a population of 1.2 billion and a growing middle class eager to spend their money, India was a prime target for Bernie Ecclestone in his quest to expand the Formula One circus into new Asian markets.